magomimmo/modern-cljs/doc/tutorial-05.md

 ClojureScript:modern-cljs.shopping>
 ```

-The `calculate` functions correctly returns `false`, but the funny thing
+The `calculate` functions correctly returns `false` and the `Total`
-is that the `Total` shown by the calculator form is right.
+shown by the calculator form is correct too.

 ![Total][11]